gamesbook/pyprototypr/docs/customised_shapes.rst

 size - for cross-reference.
 In addition, the default line width (aka *stroke_width*) has been made thicker for easier viewing of the small PNG images.

+A number of examples also used the `Common` command - this allows shared properties to be defined once and then used by any number of shapes.

 .. _rectIndex: